status-im/swarms/ideas/276-fast-discovery.md

 We will implement protocol that takes into consideration problems mentioned in summary of this document.

+Statusd process will register both in discovery v5 and rendevouz (defined in this spec) discovery protocol.
+This way we will also preserve backward compatibility with beta release.

+### Compatibility with ethereum network

+We want to allow other peers to register in status network, and those peers are not necessarily running. our software (for example they can run wnode provided in go-ethereum repository).
+To make it possible we can go two ways:

+1. Convince them to use new discovery protocol in addition to original discovery based on kademlia.
+This is preferred way, but might be hard to achieve.
+2. Implement a proxy that will search for target topics and create enodes for every node with particular topic.

 ### User Stories

 Devices will be able to connect with new peers without spending noticeable amount of time and traffic.